A Travel Price Comparison for United States of America Charleston vs. Los Angeles for Attractions, Food, Nightlife, and Music

 A weekend in Charleston or Los Angeles?

-Visitors enjoy the shopping and museums when visiting the historic destination of Charleston.
+Visitors enjoy the shopping and museums when visiting the picturesque destination of Charleston.
 Exploring the old town is a popular activity.
 This coastal town offers something for everyone.
 Plenty of people spend a weekend in the area when traveling.
 If you enjoy all that's offered here, then a weekend is just the right amount of time to spend here.

 When visiting Los Angeles, people usually allow for lots of time.
 Travelers enjoy the resorts in the area as well.
 It offers something for everyone.
 With so much to do, a weekend is probably not enough time to see everything.